 Alkyd | • Good hiding ability • High adhesion • Allows longer time to brush • Good leveling of brush marks • Flows easily; resistant to sticking (blocking) | • Flammability • Yellows, becomes brittle, cracks with age • Not for use on untreated galvanized metal or fresh masonry • High volatile organic compound (VOC) content, with the resulting odor |

 CLOSER LOOK.
-TSP=SQUEAKY-CLEAN WALL.
-Trisodium phosphate (TSP) is a powerful cleaning product that many painters prefer because it cuts through grease and dirt easily.
-The phosphate also causes algae bloom in water bodies, however, so its use is restricted in some areas.
-Substitutes for TSP are available – ask your paint department.
-If you do use TSP or a similar product, rinse all residue from the walls with plenty of fresh water before it dries, because the residue will prevent the paint from bonding.
-Read the instructions.
+TSP=SPOTLESS WALL.
+Trisodium phosphate (TSP) is a powerful cleaning agent favored by many painters due to its capacity to effectively penetrate and remove grease and dirt.
+Nevertheless, the phosphate in TSP can cause algae bloom in water bodies, resulting in restricted usage in some regions.
+Alternative cleaning products are available; inquire with your paint department for options.
+When using TSP or a similar product, ensure that all residue is thoroughly rinsed from walls with copious amounts of fresh water before it dries, as any remaining residue will impede paint bonding.
+Always read and follow instructions.